 The method used is regarded as the best available given the lack of any production activity data, or a time-series of coke consumption.
-The use of site-specific EU and UK ETS data for 2013-2021 should ensure that the emission estimates for those years are quite certain.
-The poor agreement between the PI and EU ETS data in 2013-2020 means that the emission estimates for 1998-2012, based on PI data, are far more uncertain.
-The difference between EU ETS and PI data is even greater (in percentage terms) in 2014-2020 than in 2013, however both sites only operated fully throughout 2013, Winnington having closed in February 2014.
-We have therefore treated the 2013 EU ETS/PI ratio of 1.34 (based on both plants operating throughout the year) as a more reliable guide to the potential underestimation in the PI data in earlier years.
+The use of site-specific EU and UK ETS data for 2013-2022 should ensure that the emission estimates for those years are quite certain and this would avoid any double counting with regards to the utilisation of the CO2 generated as part of the Solvay process.
+The poor agreement between the PI and UK/EU ETS data in 2013-2020 means that the emission estimates for 1998-2012, based on PI data, are far more uncertain.
+The difference between UK/EU ETS and PI data is even greater (in percentage terms) in 2014-2020 than in 2013, however both sites only operated fully throughout 2013, Winnington having closed in February 2014.
+We have therefore treated the 2013 UK/EU ETS/PI ratio of 1.34 (based on both plants operating throughout the year) as a more reliable guide to the potential underestimation in the PI data in earlier years.
 Estimates for 1990-1997 are more uncertain still due to the need to extrapolate 1998 data backwards in the absence of any specific information on production, materials usage or emissions in those years.
+The accounting for CCU against the process emission has a significant impact on the implied emission factor for recent years.

-This source category is covered by the general QA/QC of the inventory in Section 1.6.
+This source category is covered by the general QA/QC of the inventory in Section 1.5.